trevortombe/covidgraphs/index.md

 Canada’s pace of vaccination:

-Today’s 390,136 shots given compares to an average of 354,401/day over the past week and 367,949/day the week prior.
+Today’s 306,949 shots given compares to an average of 361,660/day over the past week and 364,132/day the week prior.

--   Pace req’d for 2 doses to 75% of Canadians by Sept 30: 271,718
+-   Pace req’d for 2 doses to 75% of Canadians by Sept 30: 271,427
--   At current avg pace, we reach 75% by Sep 01
+-   At current avg pace, we reach 75% by Aug 30

 ![](Plots/pace_national.png)